Home

 Tennis Science

 This TCPR blog highlights a myriad of issues related to developing tennis athletes.
 An emphasis is on applied sport science and particularly stroke biomechanics.
 The internet has exploded with information – most is pure nonsense.
 Here a trained sport scientist (Ph.D.) uses real data and unparalleled experience in science and tennis to explain stroke mechanics and much more.
+The goal is to interject some credibility and sanity into the tennis information industry.
 Enter the Truth in Tennis Blog…

 Contact Us